 You should type up 5 samples of text, single-spaced with 1.5 inch left and right margins (so we can mark them up) in garamond 12 or Century gothic 11 (they use less ink).
 You should choose text which you think show great "style" from the writer, samples you think are good examples of how he writes -we will use these for study in class as we introduce the elements of style.
-Please do not have the exact same five samples as your friend(s) or you will all lose credit.
+Do not attempt to find specific examples of techniques for this assignment.
+Look for something that, if you read it on Facebook, etc., you would think "that sounds like Lemony Snicket!"
+Also, please do not have the exact same five samples as your friend(s) or you will all lose credit.
 The novel is long enough for there to be more variety than that.
-Samples should be at least 3-6 sentences in length (a paragraph), but not more than a half page single-space typed.
+Samples should be at least 5-10 sentences in length (1-2 paragraphs), but not more than a half page single-space typed.